 A medium-length tailored beard style can make the face look longer and define the jawline.
 Also, an intermediate beard length is considered the most attractive.
 To keep your tailored look in tip-top condition, use a professional shampoo that doesn’t strip your facial hair of its natural oils.

 Of all the beard styles, the full beard is the hardest to rock, partly because it’s such a statement.
 Guys with oval faces will have no problem making it work, but if you’ve any other face shape, you may need some creative trimming to ensure it flatters.

-Slim, angular jaws and narrow faces can be softened and rounded out by keeping the sides slightly longer, while round faces can be elongated by growing the hair at the chin longer and keeping the sides shorter.
+Slim, angular jaws, and narrow faces can be softened and rounded out by keeping the sides slightly longer, while round faces can be elongated by growing the hair at the chin longer and keeping the sides shorter.

 How To Maintain

-More than any other beard style, you get out what you put in with a fuller growth.
+More than any other beard style, you get out what you put in with fuller growth.
 Society finally accepts this shape as something that’s acceptable for more than just shopping mall Santas, so don’t ruin it for the rest of us by heading out with a wiry, matted mess hanging off your face.

 - Grow your beard to your own personal peak beard length (you’ll know when you’ve hit it).